7 Essential Things to do in Strasbourg, France by JetSettingFools.com

 Exterior view of the University Library, Strasbourg, France

 Neustadt (or New Town) is the district northeast of the Old Town.
 Featuring grand architecture, spacious squares and wide lanes, Neustadt was built as a new Strasbourg city center by the Germans from 1871 to 1918.
-The carefully planned district now stands as one of the Strasbourg UNESCO sites.
+The carefully planned district now stands as another one of the Strasbourg UNESCO sites.

 The construction of Neustadt tripled the size of the city – and today the district hosts many Strasbourg things to see.